keboola/component-dynamodb/README.md

-# KBC Component Python template
+# DynamoDB writer for Keboola Connection

 A simple KBC writer component that allows to export data from KBC to an **existing table** in DynamoDB.